 What is the yearly teaching Load?

-Williams boasts a regular, 2-2 teaching load of two courses per semester, and faculty typically offer a course during the winter study term every other year.
+Williams boasts a regular, 2-2 teaching load of two courses per semester (or equivalent), and faculty typically offer a course during the winter study term every other year.
+The precise configuration of the 2-2 teaching load can vary depending on factors including, but not limited to, institutional service, the relationship between standard course and laboratory responsibilities, and leave patterns.

 What is the summer teaching load?